 Extra care is always needed at roundabouts after or during rainy weather.
 Wet roads turn spilled dry diesel into slick and slippery conditions.
 Cycling in adverse weather conditions will make turning, cornering, and braking more difficult.

-Cyclists Highway Code Roundabouts in the United Kingdom
+Cyclist Roundabout Rules of the Highway Code in the United Kingdom